dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Before EF Core 3.0, [query types](xref:core/modeling/query-types) were a means to query data that doesn't contain a primary key in a structured way.
+Before EF Core 3.0, [query types](xref:core/modeling/query-types) were a means to query data that doesn't define a primary key in a structured way.
 That is, a query type was used for mapping entity types without keys (more likely from a view, but possibly from a table) while a regular entity type was used when a key was available (more likely from a table, but possibly from a view).

 **New behavior**